robin-rpr/harvester/README.md

 #### This tool is forked form [Web-Scraper] with many more features

 ### New Features
- 1. Start scraping from CMD/Terminal
+ 1. [CLI Support]: Start scraping from CMD/Terminal
- 2. Support MySQL database (v5.7+)
+ 2. [MySQL Support]: Support MySQL database (v5.7+)
- 3. Anti Lazy-Loading feature on pages
+ 3. [Anti Lazy-Loading]: Anti Lazy-Loading feature on pages
- 4. Support user defined JS code for data preprocess (Data Filter)
+ 4. [Data Filter]: Support user defined JS code for data preprocess and much more
- 5. Remove dulplicate data before the end of every task.
+ 5. [Distinct]: Remove dulplicate data before the end of every task.
- 6. Custom columns: Define the columns you want to display, please use this feature together with Data Filter
+ 6. [Custom Columns]: Define the columns you want to display, please use this feature together with [Data Filter]

 ### Features(Forked from original work)